Car loans up to $15,000. Finance a new or used vehicle with car finance. Compare secured and unsecured car loans online. No paperwork. Apply!

 Most Australians will, at one point in their life, look to purchase a new or used vehicle.
 While some of us shrewd savers may be able to afford a vehicle out of our savings, most Aussies will need to look to financing their purchase.

-Monzi is here to explain how car finance in Australia work, as well as show how our lender-finder service may be able to help you.
+Monzi is here to explain how car loans in Australia work, as well as show how our lender-finder service may be able to help you.

 How do car loans work?

-In general, car finance is an agreement between three parties: the consumer (you in this case), the seller (car dealership, private sale etc.) and the credit provider (banks or other lenders).
+In general, car loans is an agreement between three parties: the consumer (you in this case), the seller (car dealership, private sale etc.) and the credit provider (banks or other lenders).

 In short, the credit provider pays the dealer on your behalf, and then you repay the lender over the coming months or years.
 Moreover, the car loan process looks a little something like this: